Maffey/ethical-hacking-course/README.md

 * It seems that *netfilterqueue* does not work on Python 3.x.
 * To listen to incoming connections without using custom listener for reverse_backdoor.py, you can use `nc -vv -l -p <port_number>`.
-* You can find registries associated with running programs on system bootup in:
+* You can find registries associated with running programs on system startup in:
 `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`.
+* To check whether or not your program is detectable by antiviruses, you can use services like NoDistribute (doesn't share results with AVs' companies) or VirusTotal (shares the results, thus contributing to better IT security).